 Following these steps for cooking giant lobster will result in a good-tasting lobster.

 While many may swear large lobsters don’t taste as good as small lobsters, maybe they’re just not cooking it right.

 Which Size Lobsters Taste Best?

-Giant, large, and smaller legal-size lobsters all taste fine.
-They just need to be cooked differently.
-That said it’s best to stick to smaller-size lobsters because that’s the most sustainable option.
-In Maine, it’s not even legal to catch a giant-sized lobster, because large lobsters are needed for maintaining a healthy population of crustaceans.
+Giant, large, and smaller, legal-size lobsters all taste fine.
+They just need to be cooked in specific ways.
+That said, it’s best to stick to smaller-size lobsters because that’s the most sustainable option.
+In Maine, it’s not even legal to catch a giant-sized lobster.
+This is because large lobsters help maintain a healthy population of crustaceans.
 While in other states it may be legal to catch or sell the larger lobsters, large lobsters still require a large amount of planning to cook successfully.
-Everyone is better off cooking the regular smaller lobsters because they’re easier to cook and don’t require special handling.
+Everyone is better off cooking the regular, smaller lobsters because they’re easier to cook and don’t require special handling.

 Leave your thought here

 Your email address will not be published.
 Required fields are marked *